mozilla-releng/relengdocs/jobs_not_starting.rst

 "jobs not starting" can mean a few things.

 1. jobs are pending_, but not running.
-In this case the jobs are visible as pending on TBPL_  or elsewhere.
+In this case the jobs are visible as pending on Treeherder_  or elsewhere.

 2. jobs aren't being scheduled properly.
 In this case, the jobs aren't visible as pending anywhere.
 Their triggers appear to be working, but